IsaakBM/cesmle-ocn-fetch/README.md

 That is why the working repository can appear almost empty even though the full pipeline is active on the cluster.

-## Recommended Next Documentation Improvements

-If you want, the next useful documentation additions would be:

-1. a short "quick start on cluster" section with exact `sbatch` examples;
-2. a "path migration checklist" for moving the workflow to a new HPC system;
-3. a table mapping each script to its input and output directories; and
-4. a simple workflow diagram in Mermaid.